gurojaschadha/breast-cancer-genomic-classification/ReadME.md

 # Multi-Modal Transcriptomic Classification of Breast Cancer

-This repository contains the code, models, and evaluation framework for the research paper: **[Insert Your Chosen Title Here]**.
+This repository contains the code, models, and evaluation framework for the research paper: **Comparative Evaluation of Deep Tabular and Generative Language Models for High-Dimensional Transcriptomic Subtyping in Breast Cancer**.

 ## Overview
 Accurate molecular subtyping of breast cancer is paramount for targeted oncology, yet transcriptomic classification is severely bottlenecked by the "curse of dimensionality" ($p \gg n$).
 This project evaluates the diagnostic efficacy of traditional ensemble learning, deep tabular architectures, and Large Language Models (LLMs) on high-dimensional genomic data.